Siquijor: Philippine independence

+Contemporary

 In 2006, the Lazi Church was added by the government as an extension to the Baroque Churches of the Philippines UNESCO World Heritage Site.
 The inscription of the church has been pending since.

+In 2024, Siquijor was transferred from the Central Visayas Region to the Negros Island Region following the signing of Republic Act No. 12000 by President Bongbong Marcos.

 Geography

-Siquijor is an island province in Central Visayas.
-It lies southeast from Cebu and Negros across Cebu Strait (also called Bohol Strait) and southwest from Bohol.
-Panglao Island, which is part of Bohol province, has a similar composition of the soil which is found throughout the whole island of Siquijor.
+Siquijor is an island province in Negros Island Region.
+It is located in the Bohol Sea and lies south of Cebu across the Cebu Strait, southeast of Negros, southwest of Bohol, and north of Mindanao.
+Panglao Island, which is part of Bohol, has a similar soil composition found throughout Siquijor.

-With a land area of 343.5 km2 and a coastline 102 km long, Siquijor is the third smallest province of the Philippines, both in terms of population as well as land area: (after Camiguin and Batanes).
+With a land area of 343.5 km2 and a coastline 102 km long, Siquijor is the third-smallest province of the Philippines, both in terms of population and land area, after Camiguin and Batanes.